 This hotel in an area of old Dijon known for its antique shops is housed in an 18th-century building with a steep staircase.
 The premium room is 73 euros for four people.

-Alexandra Regan is taking a year off from her life in Oregon to live in Dijon, France.
+Alexandra Regan took a year off from her life in Oregon a few years ago to live in Dijon, France.